Everything you need to know about purchase protection on Bank of America credit cards

 The bottom line

 Purchase protection may not seem as important as rewards and other cardholder perks, but this coverage can come in handy if you need it.
-This is especially true for pricey purchases you might pay for with your credit card, and it’s nice to know that Bank of America purchase protection is good for up to $10,000 per item and up to $50,000 per cardholder.
+This is especially true for pricey purchases you might pay for with your credit card, and it’s nice to know that Bank of America purchase protection can keep you covered.